 - Uncertainty over the outcome of the Section 201 trade case before the new solar tariffs were announced in January 2018.
 This uncertainty led to project delays, especially for the larger, utility-scale installations.

-- Policy and economic challenges led to job declines in well-established solar states, such as California.
+- State policy and economic challenges led to job declines in some states with well-established solar markets.